I have been an avid and active blogger since 2006. Besides the occasional posts on this site, here are the 8 other sites where I post these days.

 Serendipity35 is where I started blogging in 2006 and it still gets the highest number of readers every month and has over 100 million visits since it began.
-It has my thoughts about learning and technology and the places where they intersect..
+It is a niche blog that I try to post on weekly with my thoughts about learning and technology and the places where they intersect.

 Endangered New Jersey is my blog that focuses on the parts of New Jersey that are threatened or endangered.
 This is particularly about fish and wildlife, but also about natural spaces, historic preservation and the environment of our densely populated and wildly diverse state.
 This blog grew out of my more than three decades of volunteer work for the NJ Division of Fish and Wildlife.

-A blog I call One-Page Schoolhouse is one where I hope I am “educating one page at a time” with short posts about a wide variety of topics.
+On One-Page Schoolhouse, I try to “educate one page at a time” with short posts about a wide variety of topics.

-My personal fascination with the etymology of words and the origins of names led me to start a blog called Why Name It That? which looks at the origins of the names of people, products, teams, words, phrases.
+My personal fascination with the etymology of words and the origins of names led me to start a blog called Why Name It That? which looks at the origins of words and phrases and the names of people, products, places, and teams.
 The most popular category is the origin of rock band names.

-I really don’t think of Tumblr.com as a blogging site for me because much of what I put there (Ronkville at ronk.tumblr.com) are reposts, but Tumblr is a true blog platform for many people with more than 300 million accounts.
+I really don’t think of Tumblr.com as a blogging site for me because half of what I put on Lunch in Ronkville are reposts, but Tumblr is a true blog platform for many people with more than 300 million accounts.